-The annual compliance report for 2019 was submitted to the CNSC in February 2020.
-The report was accepted by the regulator.
+The annual compliance report for 2021 was submitted to the CNSC in February 2021.
 The details of the annual compliance report in its entirety are located throughout this document.

 The annual compliance report requires a list of licenced locations for the facility.